Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.3.2 =
+* Fix: You are now redirected to the All Ladders screen after successfully creating a new ladder.
+* Fix: Flush URL rewrite should only be called on plugin activation and deactivation.
+* Fix: Profiles for new users are not created as expected.
+* Fix: All new users since 4.3.1 will correctly have their profiles created.

 = 4.3.1 =
 * Fix: Game archive should not have hand on hover.